lukasoppermann/veare-pre-next/storage/app/articles/151103-getting-into-gulp.md

 ## Creating the first task

-Perfect, so now we can start to write the actual jobs the task has to perform, but first we need to install and load all plugins we need.
+Now we can start to write the actual jobs the task has to perform, but first we need to install and load all plugins we require for it.
 You can find plugins on [npm.js](http://npmjs.org).
 Our first step is to convert our `.less` files to `.css` and combine them into one.
 For this we need two plugins: `gulp-less` will be used to convert our `.less` and `gulp-concat` will be used to combine our css into one file.

 ```bash
 # you can install multiple npm modules at once like this: